stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

 What applies to `match` applies to `if let`.
 This is a cool example, since if we get a `Some`, we can match inside it and only extract the string from the tuple.
 So it isn't necessary to have nested `if let` statements here.
+We use `_` because we aren't interested in the first part of the tuple.

 ```rust
     let ot = Some((2,"hello".to_string());